-- vii.
+- between saturated and unsaturated hydrocarbons. - vi.
+Compare the efficiency of saturated and unsaturated hydrocarbons as a fuel in automobiles. - vii.
 Explain monomers, polymers and polymerization by analysing the given information on polymers. - viii.
 Explore on natural and synthetic polymers using relevant sources. - ix.
-Explain the formation of polyethene and PVC using simulation. - Apply the knowledge of hydrocarbons and polymerization to design physical or computer models of any polymer that may have commercial values. - xi.
+Explain the formation of polyethene and PVC using simulation. - x.
+Apply the knowledge of hydrocarbons and polymerization to design physical or computer models of any polymer that may have commercial values. - xi.
 Evaluate the impacts of synthetic polymer on health, environment and society. - xii.
 Research on alternative polymers that can reduce the environmental impact caused by synthetic polymers. - xiii.
 Locate elements which are metals, metalloids and nonmetals based on their characteristic properties using the periodic table. - xiv.
-Construct activity series of metals based on their reactivity. - xv.
-Predict the reaction of metals with air, water and acids using reactivity series of metals. - xvi.
-Explain the uses of metal activity series after exploring the chemical properties (combustion, oxidation, substitution reactions and uses)
+Construct activity series of metals based on their reactivity.

+(Scope: definition with examples, isomerism in alkanes, methane and ethane: physical and chemical properties (combustion, oxidation, substitution reactions and uses)

+2.2.2 Alkenes

+(Scope:definition with examples, isomerism in alkenes, ethene: physical and chemical properties (combustion, oxidation, addition reactions and uses)

+2.2.3 Alkyne

-2.2.2 Alkenes (Scope: definition with examples, isomerism in alkenes, ethene: physical and chemical properties (combustion, oxidation, addition reactions and uses) 2.2.3 Alkyne (Scope: definition with examples, isomerism in alkynes, ethyne: physical and chemical properties (combustion, oxidation, addition reactions and uses).
+(Scope: definition with examples, isomerism in alkynes, ethyne: physical and chemical properties (combustion, oxidation, addition reactions and uses).

+2.3 Polymers

-2.3 Polymers (Scope: monomers, polymers, polymerization, natural and synthetic polymers, uses, and impacts)
+(Scope: monomers, polymers, polymerization, natural and synthetic polymers, uses, and impacts)

-2.4 Reactivity of metals (Scope: definition of metals, nom-metals, and metalloids with examples, physical and chemical properties of metals and non-metals) structures of alkane, alkene and alkyne.
+2.4 Reactivity of metals (Scope: definition of metals, nom-metals, and through experiment.